top of page

 That is why the safeguards are clear, carved into the very foundation.

-The ideal, in the long run, is the boys begin to learn to hold each other accountable.
+In time, the boys begin to learn to hold each other accountable.

 The Simple Order